We provide students with plenty of hands-on learning opportunities to get involved and prepare for life beyond the classroom.

 Jesse worked as a GIS Intern for the Snow-Riders of the Nashaway, a subgroup of the Snowmobile Association of Massachusetts (SAM).
 His main tasks were to collect trail data using a GPS unit and create both printable and online interactive trail maps in a GIS.
 Jesse hiked and occasionally rode on an offload vehicle with club members in the process of trail data collection.
 The collected GPS data was then downloaded and processed in a GIS to create a series of trail maps for the Snow-Riders.
 Jesse’s work was a big help to the maintenance and upkeep of the trails within the Nashaway/Wachusett region.

-Ed Zink - Geography Internship with the Leominster Department of Planning & Development
+Ed Zink - Geography Internship with the Leominster Department of Planning and Development

 Ed interned with the Planning Department at City Hall in Leominster, MA.
 Ed assisted the planning director and staff in analyzing and verifying subdivision and special permit applications, aided the transition to digitization through electronic record conversion, and incorporated GIS elements to the department.
 He also assisted the Assessors Department in updating the city zoning and overlaying maps using GIS and the Mayor’s office in organizing community outreach events.
 Ed was the first Public Planning intern at the Leominster City Hall and his work was very much appreciated.